netdata/blog/blog/2023-02-22-monitor-any-sql-metrics-with-netdata/index.md

 [Here](https://github.com/netdata/netdata/pull/14563) is the PR that was merged a few days later.

-This blog post will cover an example of using the Pandas collector to monitor some custom SQL metrics from a [Wordpress](https://wordpress.com/) [MySQL](https://www.mysql.com/) database.
+This blog post will cover an example of using the Pandas collector to monitor some custom SQL metrics from a [WordPress](https://wordpress.com/) [MySQL](https://www.mysql.com/) database.

 <!--truncate-->

 ## The set up

-We will use the [awesome-compose/wordpress-mysql](https://github.com/docker/awesome-compose/tree/master/wordpress-mysql) example to stand up a local Wordpress with a MySQL database.
+We will use the [awesome-compose/wordpress-mysql](https://github.com/docker/awesome-compose/tree/master/wordpress-mysql) example to stand up a local WordPress with a MySQL database.
 Then we will configure the Netdata Pandas collector to run some custom SQL queries against that database to measure some metrics around comment counts on posts.

-This is really just a toy example to illustrate some sort of custom SQL metrics on semi-realistic data like a MySQL Wordpress database, but you could easily apply a similar approach to any SQL database that can be read using [`pandas.read_sql()`](https://pandas.pydata.org/docs/reference/api/pandas.read_sql.html).
+This is really just a toy example to illustrate some sort of custom SQL metrics on semi-realistic data like a MySQL WordPress database, but you could easily apply a similar approach to any SQL database that can be read using [`pandas.read_sql()`](https://pandas.pydata.org/docs/reference/api/pandas.read_sql.html).

 In fact we hope to follow on this post with another one showing how we use this internally for custom business metrics (install success and fail counts, telemetry error events and things like that) that live in our [BigQuery](https://cloud.google.com/bigquery) data lake.